cybercongress/cybernomics/bostrom/README.md

 - `extra_links` `(0)`
 - `guaranteed_links` `(0)`

-## Adjusting Volts and Amperes supply
+## Adjusting AMPERE and VOLT supply

-To model minting properties of Volts for the planning of GPU storage and maximization of Volts price.
-As Amperes are resource tokens and they do not have natural measure we decide to model Amperes supply equal to Volts.
+To model minting properties of VOLT for the planning of GPU storage and maximization of VOLT price.
+As AMPERE are resource tokens and they do not have natural measure we decide to model AMPERE supply equal to VOLT.

-System designed in the way that investminted 1 GH (1 Giga Hydrogen is equal to 1GBoot) for 1 day yelds 1 Volts.
+System designed in the way that investminted 1 GH (1 Giga Hydrogen is equal to 1GBoot) for 1 day yelds 1 VOLT.

 `investmint_period` - is period of investminiting H token for selected agent.
 It is choosen by agent according to his understanding and priorities of maximisation his benefits.